abb-motors-and-generators/smart-sensor-api-client/use_case_2/README.md

 This code demonstrates how to add a notification channel to a specific asset.

 ### Execute
-To run this demo, execute the following script:
+To run this demo, execute the following:

     python use_case_2/add_notification_channel.py <ASSET ID LIST> -nt <NOTIFICATION TYPE> -nc <NOTIFICATION CHANNEL> -u <URL>